shilpathota/Algorithms_Made_Easy/sortingTechniques/BubbleSort/README.md

     }
 </pre>
 This is adding the lastComparison value where the inner loop skips the comparison of the last element which is already bubbled up and placed in the correct place.

+Even though we optimize the code, it still has more time complexity and worst case has O(n^2)

+There are better algorithms that does the job even faster and effecient.